 BigCommerce Help Center includes a knowledge base, and also has a robust community with Q&A, groups, and more.
 The bottom line with support is that you should be able to get the help you need, whether it's a business question or something more technical.

 Before you decide to sign up with BigCommerce, I want to acknowledge that many buyers will be wanting to know how BigCommerce stacks up against Shopify.

 Well, I put together an entire comparison between the two here on Niche Pursuits that you can check out.
-But the bottom line is, BigCommerce gives you built-in functionality that you would need third-party apps for in Shopify.
-BigCommerce also does away with transaction fees, gives you unlimited staff accounts, and includes gift cards on every plan.
+But the bottom line is, BigCommerce gives you built-in functionality that you would need a third party app for in Shopify.
+And unlike Shopify, BigCommerce also does away with transaction fees, gives you unlimited staff accounts, and includes gift cards on every plan.

 Shopify has its own benefits, including no revenue limits, greater expandability, and a $9/mo plan called Shopify Lite that lets you sell on your own website or social account using a "buy button" without hosting a full ecommerce store.

 The differences between the two ecommerce platforms start to fade once you get into those higher plans.
 The main distinction comes in how you want to pay as you become more successful, as Shopify makes money with transaction fees, and BigCommerce makes money by nudging into a more expensive plan using revenue limits.
-You’ll have to think about your business model to determine which one is more financially advantageous for you.
+You'll have to think about your business model to determine which of the two best ecommerce platforms is more financially advantageous for you.

 BigCommerce Review: Frequently Asked Questions

 How can I switch from or to BigCommerce as my ecommerce solution?